isabella232/dynamic-media-classic.en-1/help/dynamic-media-classic-desktop-app.md

 1. Post the login UI, you will notice the familiar browser UI experience.
 You can carry your day to day activity as usual now on the desktop app UI.

-## Known Limitations with the Dynamic Media Classic desktop app
+## Known Windows-only limitations with the Dynamic Media Classic desktop app

-Q1) When trying to copy the file name on the asset, CTRL+C erases the file name. <<Windows only limitation>> A1) Use right click mouse action, to copy file name of an asset
+*When trying to copy the file name on the asset, CTRL+C erases the file name.*
+Use right-click on your mouse to copy the file name of an asset.

-Q2) Is there a limitation on the number of files that can be uploaded through the desktop app UI? <<Windows only limitation>> A2) Yes, for Windows, only a maximum of 150 files can be uploaded at a time through the desktop app UI
+*Is there a limitation on the number of files that can be uploaded through the desktop app UI?*
+Yes, a maximum of 150 files can be uploaded at a time by way of the desktop app UI.

 ## Tips and Tricks
 *I am unable to see Media Cart panel on the landing page of Dynamic Media Classic*<br>Go to Setup > Personal Setup > BROWSER section.
 Ensure the checkbox on "Show MediaPortal Features" is enabled.
 Tap **[!UICONTROL Save > Close]**.